signalkraft/mypyllant-component/README.md

 4. [Add myVaillant integration](https://my.home-assistant.io/redirect/config_flow_start/?domain=mypyllant), or go to Settings > Integrations and add myVAILLANT
 5. Sign in with the email & password you used in the myVAILLANT app (or MiGo app for Saunier Duval)

+## Options

+### Seconds between scans

+Wait interval between updating (most) sensors.
+The energy data and efficiency sensors have a fixed hourly interval.

+### Offset in hours for energy sensors

+Energy data is saved with a delay, due to [an issue with the hourly data from the Vaillant API](#delayed-hourly-data).

+### Default duration in hours for quick veto

+When setting the temperature with the climate controls, the integration uses the "quick veto" feature of the myVAILLANT app.

+With this option you can set for how long the temperature should stay set, before returning to the default value.

+### Country

+The country you registered your myVAILLANT account in.
+The list of options is limited to known supported countries.

+If a country is missing, please open an issue.

+### Brand

+Brand of your HVAC equipment and app, pick Saunier Duval if you use the MiGo Link app.

 ## Known Issues

 ### Delayed Hourly Data

-Hourly Data, such as energy consumption or generated heat, is shown with a delay of ~2 hours.
+Hourly Data, such as energy consumption or generated heat, is shown with a delay that's controlled by an option called "Offset in hours for energy sensors" (default 2h).

 The myVAILLANT API sometimes returns the latest datapoint at 0 and later refreshed the same time period to the real value.
 For example when requesting data at 9:15am the period from 8-9am shows 0, when requesting again at 10:15am the same period suddenly shows >0.

-To mitigate this problem, hourly datapoints are created ~2h after they show up in the API.
+To mitigate this problem, hourly datapoints are created with a delay.
 The times reported in Home Assistant are therefore wrong.
 There's no way to fix this, apparently.
 In Home Assistant, sensor readings can only be added "now" and not with a timestamp in the past.